AMM53/AMM53/README.md

 ## Andrés Mahía

 * Data Science Masters student at Cunef, Madrid.
 (I already finished 😎👌)
-* Data Scientist at Credit Agricole Consumer Finance.
+* Data Scientist at BBVA (also formerly worked at Credit Agricole Consumer Finance).

 I love statistics, ML, DL, and everything that has to do with prediction.
 But I also like cleaning and parsing data.